platformsh/platformsh-docs/docs/layouts/shortcodes/deprecated-versions.md

 The following versions are [deprecated](/other/glossary.html#deprecated-versions).
 They're available, but they aren't receiving security updates from upstream and aren't guaranteed to work.
-They'll be removed at some point in the future, so you should migrate to one of the [supported versions](#supported-versions).
+To avoid issues when they are removed, migrate to one of the [supported versions](#supported-versions).